deb-intel/GramineTest/Documentation/quickstart.rst

 .. _quickstart_installation

-Install Gramine on a specific version of Ubuntu
+Install Gramine on Ubuntu
 ===========

-Gramine is supported on several versions of Ubuntu.
-Installation instructions for each supported version is listed below.
-Navigate to the instructions for Linux version on your system to install Gramine.
+These instructions describe how to install Gramine on an Ubuntu operating system.

 .. highlight:: sh